LincoNanco/Dook/README.md

 _context.ExampleRepository.Insert(example);
 _context.SaveChanges();
 ```
+**Note**: this assumes the Id field is an autoincremental PK on database.
+After running the **Insert** command, the object will receive a new Id from database.
 #### Updating data

 ```csharp
 _context.ExampleRepository.Update(example);
 _context.SaveChanges();
 ```
+**Note**: this will work only if the updated object has a valid Id (distinct from zero).
 #### Deleting data

 ```csharp
 _context.ExampleRepository.Delete(example);
 _context.SaveChanges();
 ```
+**Note**: this will work only if the deleted object has a valid Id (distinct from zero).
 **Important**: **insert**, **update** and **delete** commands are run inside a transaction.
 Always remember to call the *SaveChanges()*.
 Otherwise, the transaction will be rolled back.

 ###